Gluten Free Lemon Brownies

 Ingredient Notes

-• Lemon zest – The majority of the lemon flavor comes from the lemon zest in this recipe.
+• Lemon Zest – The majority of the lemon flavor comes from the lemon zest in this recipe.
 You can use anywhere from 2 tablespoons to 3 tablespoons of lemon zest.
 I recommend 3 tablespoons for the full amount of lemon flavor.
 You will need 3-4 large lemons to get 3 tablespoons of lemon zest.

 • Eggs – Use large eggs that are 50g each for this recipe.
 Make sure that the eggs are at room temperature so it blends in with the melted butter in the batter better.

-• Lemon extract – To amp up the lemon flavor, use a little bit of pure lemon extract in the brownies.
+• Lemon Extract – To amp up the lemon flavor, use a little bit of pure lemon extract in the brownies.
 Don’t use more than called for in the recipe because lemon extract can quickly become artificial tasting if you use too much.

 Most lemons have 3-4 tablespoons of juice in them, so you may have extra lemon juice after zesting the lemons.
 Freeze extra lemon juice for later or use it in a recipe that only calls for lemon juice.
+Try it in recipes that only use lemon juice, like my cucumber lemonade recipe and roasted rainbow carrots with lemon tahini sauce recipe.

-Step-by-Step instructions
+Step-by-Step Instructions

 All you need are 9 simple ingredients to make these lemon brownies with lemon glaze.
 The below photos with matching instructions are meant to help you see the recipe at various stages.